Matt Wallner Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to give up the fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to surrender 152 home runs (one per game), the first-fewest in baseball.

-- His most recent appearance was on Wednesday against the Boston Red Sox, when the right-hander tossed six innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Thursday against the Seattle Mariners, when the right-hander tossed eight innings, surrendering one earned run while giving up five hits.

-- In 17 games this season, the 30-year-old has a 3.07 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .201 to opposing batters.
+- The 27-year-old has amassed an ERA of 4.29, with 7.1 strikeouts per nine innings, in 24 games this season.
+Opponents are batting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.